 "It's not necessarily their fault, but dating apps give the illusion that there's an endless supply of potential mate choices, so why settle for one person when you can keep swiping (and conveniently avoid investing time and real feelings in one person) when there's just another person a swipe away," Camille Virginia, offline dating expert, tells Bustle.
 "But the truth is there IS a finite number of people, not one of them is perfect, and at some point simply making a decision and attempting to get invested in one person is what you have to do — otherwise, prepare to ride the dating app rollercoaster indefinitely."

-Being off apps and having a chance to take inventory of my dating life has made me realize that I am craving connection but I've been so afraid of it.
-Not being distracted by my apps makes me want to do the 36 Questions That Lead To Love and talk about the five Love Languages on the first few dates — both of which I've done recently.
-Being app-less, present, and focused makes me want to date.
+But being distracted by my apps makes me want to do the 36 Questions That Lead To Love and talk about the five Love Languages on the first few dates — both of which I've done recently.
+Being off apps, I'm present, focused, and I want to date.
 I feel like in terms of my dating life, I just woke up.

-I went into this year's App-less April thinking it might lead to another wakeup call about how much I love being single despite the pressure I feel being on dating apps sometimes.
-And while of course that's always a welcome lesson in my book, I also learned that after four years on dating apps, I'm ready to start dating.
+I went into this year's App-less April thinking it might lead to another revelation about how much I love being single despite the pressure I feel being on dating apps sometimes.
+And while that's always a lesson I'll welcome into my life, I also learned that after four years on dating apps, I'm ready to start dating.